electricimp/Wiznet_5500/README.md

 ### listen(*port, callback*) ###

-This method function finds a socket that is not in use and sets up a TCP server.
+This method finds a socket that is not in use and sets up a TCP server.
 It has the following parameters:

 | Parameter | Data Type | Required | Default Value | Description |
 | --- | --- | --- | --- | --- |